ProphetLamb/rustic-sharp/doc/Rustic.Text/rustic.text.tokenizer-1.md

 ### **Consume(Int32)**

 Consumes a specified amount of elements.
+Moves the cursor by amount

 ```csharp
 bool Consume(int amount)